Patek Philippe: Company restructuring

 1901 saw the transformation of Patek Philippe into a joint-stock company, Ancienne Manufacture d'horlogerie Patek, Philippe & Cie, Société Anonyme, initiated by J. A. Bénassy-Philippe and Joseph E. Philippe.
 Still being run as a family business, Patek Philippe then had seven shareholders, five of whom formed the board of directors with J. A. Bénassy-Philippe being the chairman.
 Joseph E. Philippe's son later joined the company, and he was the last offspring of the founders in the business.
 In 1915, Albert Einstein ordered a gold pocket watch from Patek Philippe; in that year, he completed his Theory of General Relativity.

-The Swiss Stern family has owned Patek Philippe since 1932 when Charles Stern and Jean Stern acquired the company during the Great Depression.
+The Stern family of Switzerland has owned Patek Philippe since 1932, when Charles Stern and Jean Stern acquired the company during the Great Depression.
 The Stern brothers' company, Fabrique de Cadrans Sterns Frères, had been a business partner of Patek Philippe as its supplier of watch dials.
 In 1935, Patek Philippe was brought to American markets by New York-based Henri Stern Watch Agency, where it was sold as a sister brand alongside Universal Genève.

 In 1958, Henri Stern, the son of Charles Stern, became the president of Patek Philippe.
 Alan Banbery, who previously designed Universal's "Compax" movements and worked as a horologist for London's Garrard & Co, would take on the position of Director of Sales in 1965 and later authored official reference books on vintage Patek Philippe pocket watches and chronographs.

-Recent development
+Recent developments

-In 1993, Philippe Stern, the son of Henry Stern, became the president of the company.
+In 1993, Philippe Stern, the son of Henri Stern, became the president of the company.
 He initiated the publication of the twice-a-year Patek Philippe Magazine in 1996, which is reserved for the watch owners and has received contributions from various prominent writers including Nobel Laureates Gao Xingjian and José Saramago.

-And in 2009, Philippe Stern's son, Thierry Stern, took over the reins from his father.
+In 2009, Philippe Stern's son, Thierry Stern, took over the reins from his father.
 In 2010, the company produced 40,000 timepieces and, according to Thierry Stern, it produced 58,000 pieces in 2017.
 In 2018, the number went up to 62,000, and in order to maintain quality and exclusivity, Patek Philippe would only slowly increase the number of timepieces produced each year (by 1-3 percent per year) but with a ceiling.
 Currently, the company is an active member of the Federation of the Swiss Watch Industry FH.

-Since 2000s, Patek Philippe timepieces have repeatedly fetched high prices in auctions worldwide.
-As of 2018, among the world's top ten most expensive watches ever sold at auctions, seven are Patek Philippe watches.
+Since the 2000s, Patek Philippe timepieces have repeatedly fetched high prices in auctions worldwide.
+As of 2023, among the world's top ten most expensive watches ever sold at auctions, nine were Patek Philippe watches.
 Among the top 58 most expensive watches sold at auction (over 2 million US dollars), 46 are Patek Philippe watches.
 A small part of the demand for auction pieces is driven by Patek Philippe themselves, as they are purchasing in the auction market to add to the collection of the Patek Philippe Museum in Geneva.